 “Comptoir Libanais is an expression of its owner’s personality, executeD with love.
 Taking his cues from everyday Middle Eastern life, owner Tony Kitous has surrounded himself with reminders of his childhood.” – Time Out

 Food & Drink

 The food at Comptoir is fresh, healthy, honest and affordable.
-We wake up early to provide customers with unique Lebanese breakfasts to eat in or take away; offering everything from organic yoghurt topped with pomegranate and orange blossom water, porridge and -our favourite- halloumi cheese, crispy onion and tomato tortillas.
+We wake up early to provide customers with unique Lebanese breakfasts to eat in or take away; offering everything from organic yoghurt topped with pomegranate and orange blossom water, porridge and -our favourite- smoked salmon and scrambled eggs on brioche.
 Visit us for lunch and dinner as we serve our guests all types of interesting and colourful dishes, including hot and cold mezze – perfectly sized for sharing- wraps, salads, tagines, grills and Mana’esh (Lebanese style pizzas).
 For dessert, nothing is more authentic than the sweet taste of baklawa – Lebanese pastries in a variety of flavours such as date filled semolina and walnut filled flaky pastry.
 All products can be packaged up and enjoyed on the go.

 When stepping into one of our restaurants, you’ll see this face, inspired by a vintage movie poster, of the amazing Arabic actress, Sirine Jamal al Dine.
 Sirine’s smile can be found adorning the walls, menus and takeaway packaging across all of the restaurants having become the glamorous beacon of the brand.
 With brilliant red and brushed-chrome industrial stools, bold-patterned turquoise tables and monochrome geometric flooring, we hope we brighten the rainiest of days.
 Decorative ceramic tiles are a feature of the restaurants, having been something that Tony grew up admiring at his Grandparents’ house.